guardianproject/lildebi/README.txt

 On Debian/Ubuntu/Mint/etc.:

   sudo apt-get install autoconf automake libtool transfig wget patch \
-       texinfo ant make openjdk-6-jdk
+       texinfo ant make openjdk-7-jdk faketime

 On Mac OS X, you will need Fink, MacPorts, or Brew to install some of these dependencies.
-For example GNU tar is required, OS X's tar will not work.
+For example, GNU tar is required, OS X's tar will not work.
+Also, faketime is needed to make repeatable builds of busybox.

 Both the Android SDK and the Android NDK are needed: